OutSystems/docs-odc/src/eap/neo-differences.md

 In Project Neo, note the following differences when debugging applications in Service Studio:

 * The debug entry point refers to the Entry app, not to the Entry module.
 Modules don't exist in Project Neo.
-* When debugging an app, the Entry app only shows the current app
+* When debugging an app, the Entry app only shows the current app.
-* When debugging a Library, the Entry app lists the apps that consume the Library you're debugging
+* When debugging a Library, the Entry app lists the apps that consume the Library you're debugging.

 ## Timers in Service Studio